sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ### Tokens are not issued

-* The filesystem instance on the client has not had token support enabled; it does not attempt to issue any.

 * This user is not `kinit`-ed in to Kerberos.
 Use `klist` and `hadoop kdiag` to see the Kerberos authentication state of the logged in user.
+* The filesystem instance on the client has not had a token binding set in `fs.s3a.delegation.token.binding`, so does not attempt to issue any.
 * The job submission is not aware that access to the specific S3 buckets are required.
 Review the application's submission mechanism to determine how to list source and destination paths.
 For example, for MapReduce,